sylefeb/Silice/projects/ice-v/README.md

 Fits in an IceStick!

+Requires the RiscV toolchain.
+Under Windows, this is included in the binary package from my fpga-binutils repo (see [Getting started](https://github.com/sylefeb/Silice/blob/master/GetStarted.md) ).
+Under Linux you will have to compile from source (afaik there is no package yet?), see links below.

 Builds in two steps, first compile some code for the processor to run:

 In the *projects/ice-v* folder (here!) run